Elvas is one of Portugal’s most underrated historic towns.

 The multicoloured diamond patterned cobbles of the Praça da Republica set off the pale, angular features of the church with its short fat steeple and wide arched entrance.
 If you stare at the cobbles for long enough, you get a 3D effect.

-I’m not mad about visiting churches; I’ve seen enough ugly cherubs and gaudy alters to last me a lifetime but since the doors were open and we had nothing in particular to do, I stepped inside.
+I’m not overly enthusiastic about visiting churches – I’ve seen enough ugly cherubs and gaudy altars to last me a lifetime – but since the doors were open and we had nothing in particular to do, I stepped inside.
 I’m glad I did.

 The windows in the high vaulted ceiling allowed light to flood in, making the delicate patterns of the ceiling stand out and giving the stone pillars a yellowish tinge to match the chandelier.

 The altar area was one of many examples I saw around the city of the various colours of marble, from almost black to swirly grey and dark to pale pink, being used together.
-Although not something I’d like to recreate at home, it made a refreshing change from over-the-top gilt woodwork, which is apparently what awaits visitors to the church of the secular Franciscan order.
+This style makes a refreshing change from the heavily gilded interiors found in some of Elvas’ other churches.

 5. Get creative at Elvas Contemporary Art Museum